MohamedEzzDM/Todo_app/README.md

 # Todo App UI

-A sample UI for todo app developed in flutter
+A sample UI for todo app developed in flutter using Bloc/cubit
+Sqflite

 ## Demo